pnnl/MCount/README.md

 After selecting the model folder, a text input dialog will pop up.
 Type the name of your model in the field and click OK.
 This name simply exists for future reference, so make it recognizable.

 After entering the name of the model, the current model will change to the one you just selected.
 Now this model will be used whenever you train or run detections in MCount.

-*
+## About the Developers
+TODO